The Privacy Risk Of Behavioral Profiling

 During World War II, British intelligence operators listening to German morse code operators made anonymous profiles of the various people signaling the morse code.
 The speed of code, typing errors et al were used to differentiate between operators.

-Somewhere around 1998-1999 I got my first fingerprint reader.
-It was a big & clumsy device, using RS-232c for signaling & PS/2 for power; it was expensive & pretty much useless.
+Somewhere around 1998-1999 early fingerprint readers were a big & clumsy device, using RS-232c for signaling & PS/2 for power; it was expensive & pretty much useless.
 In other words… a must-have for a security geek.
-“How can I defeat this?”
-I thought to myself.
-If you think like that, you're a “hacker”.
-If not, I'd still recommend you to read this blog post.
+“How can this be defeated?” was the immediate thought.
+Those who think like that are “hackers”.
+For those who don't, this article is still worth reading.

 Fast forward to February 15th, 2011.

-I was at the The official opening of NISlab, the Biometrics Research Lab at Gjøvik university college in Norway.
-I had already learned a lot about biometrics from Professors Patrick Bours and Christophe Busch, as well as many other brilliant people in this area.
+Per was at the The official opening of NISlab, the Biometrics Research Lab at Gjøvik university college in Norway.
+He had already learned a lot about biometrics from Professors Patrick Bours and Christophe Busch, as well as many other brilliant people in this area.
 Not to be missed; the MythBusters (official page) and the movie Sneakers.
 “My voice is my passport”.

-Out of the blue, I was invited by Professor Busch to participate on a panel about biometric authentication.
-When I asked him “why me?”, his response was basically
+Out of the blue, Per was invited by Professor Busch to participate on a panel about biometric authentication.
+When he asked “why me?”, the response was basically

-So I did.
-I also learned about “plain old biometrics”, which is “something you are”.
-That's stuff like your fingerprint, blood vein patterns in your palm (used in japanese ATMs for many years now), retina patterns etc. Then you have behavioral biometrics, which is described as “something you do”, like speaking, singing, walking, moving etc… and for this blog post: HOW YOU TYPE ON A KEYBOARD.
+So he did.
+He also learned about “plain old biometrics”, which is “something you are”.
+That's stuff like fingerprints, blood vein patterns in the palm (used in Japanese ATMs for many years now), retina patterns etc. Then there are behavioral biometrics, which are described as “something you do”, like speaking, singing, walking, moving etc… and for this article: HOW YOU TYPE ON A KEYBOARD.
 Bruce Schneier actually mentioned keystroke biometrics back in April, 2007.

 GREYC Keystroke Dynamics demo

 This technology is really interesting and can be used to increase security in a lot of use cases.
-In fact, I asked Professor Rosenberger back in 2012 if they could possibly set up a web page to leverage this technology; to collect how every user entered their username and password.
-As this technology is dependent upon thresholds – how sure are we it's actually you typing on the keyboard – we couldn't let this decisively allow or disallow you access.
-But we could do it as a 2nd factor for authentication, while the user still only uses username + password to log into our demo site.
-Unfortunately, that site never came to fruitition.
+In fact, Per asked Professor Rosenberger back in 2012 if they could possibly set up a web page to leverage this technology; to collect how every user entered their username and password.
+As this technology is dependent upon thresholds – how sure can one be that it's actually the right person typing on the keyboard – it couldn't decisively allow or disallow access.
+But it could serve as a 2nd factor for authentication, while the user still only uses username + password to log into the demo site.
+Unfortunately, that site never came to fruition.

 Increasing the pace